JavaiMaster/rasa-demo/data/nlu/nlu.md

 - ys
 - yup
 - yyeeeh
+- Yes I am
+- yes i am
+- yea I am ready
+- yea I'm ready
+- I'm ready yea
+- I am ready yes
+- yes I am ready
+- yes I ready
+- yeah sure whatever you want to talk about
+- yes. we can talk about anything
+- I am ready to talk about anything

 ## intent:ask_howdoing
 - Ahoy matey how are you?
 - Are you ok?
 - Do you feel good?
 - Do you have a great day?
-- HI Sara, what are you up to?
+- HI Robin, what are you up to?
-- Hi Sara!
+- Hi Robin!
 How are you?
 - How are You?
 - How are things?
 - How are you